asyncgui/asynctkinter/README.md

 ### threading

-Unlike `Trio` and `asyncio`, `asynctkinter` doesn't provide any I/O functionalities, thus threads may be the best way to perform them without blocking the main thread:
+Unlike `trio` and `asyncio`, `asynckivy` does not provide any I/O primitives.
+Therefore, if you don’t want to implement your own, using threads may be the best way to perform I/O without blocking the main thread.

 ```python
 from concurrent.futures import ThreadPoolExecuter